Evejrobles/evejrobles.github.io/README.md

 The top pic represents my career now.
 Worked in the Horticulture/Agricultue field.
 Pic shows fields not producing which correlates to my current career.
 Bottom pic shows where I want to be in three years.
 Working at a desk..possibly in Europe..  cash flowing.
 My plan to bridge the gap: work hard, learn multiple programing languages and software platforms, network,   advance my career in the tech field, and grow continuously.

+### Game Reflection

+As a team we did very well.
+I noticed that we communicated well.
+We talked out strategies for success and implemented them.
+We won both times we played.
+We even tried to make it harder on ourselves by setting the water level higher to start.
+It was a super fun activity!

   # Weekly Reflection
   Week 1: This week I'm acknowledging how difficult it is to get into the school/homework/life routine.
 Also, have to admit that my typing speed needs to improve.
 Loving the camaraderie and learning some coding concepts!